HL7/davinci-crd/src/pagecontent/hooks.md

 This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Coverage Requirements Discovery implementation guide.
 The bulk of it focuses on the implementation of  the [CDS Hooks Specification](https://cds-hooks.hl7.org/specification/1.0) to meet CRD use-cases.
 It also describes the use of [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) and provides guidance on privacy, security and other implementation requirements.

+### Context

+#### Pre-reading
+Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:

+* The [Use Cases & Overview](usecases.html) page provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.

+* The [Technical Background](background.html) page provides information about the underlying specifications and indicates what portions of them should be read and understood to have necessary foundation to understand the constraints and usage guidance described here.

+#### Conventions
+This implementation guide uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:

+* **SHALL** indicates requirements that must be met to be conformant with the specification.

+* **SHOULD** indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to) but which do not, for this verion of the specification, affect the determination of specification conformance.

+* **MAY** describes optional behaviors that are free to consider but where the is no recommendation for or against adoption.

+#### Systems

 This implementation guide sets expectations for two types of systems:

 * **Client** systems are electronic medical records, pharmacy systems and other clinical and administrative systems responsible for the ordering and execution of patient-related services.
 These are systems whose users have a need for coverage requirements information